movementlabsxyz/movement_interop_demo/README.md

 ## Steps for `move-to-evm.js`

-1. Create a Counter.sol contract using the EVM wallet.
+1. Create a NumberRegistry.sol contract using the EVM wallet.
-2. Call the setNumber function of the Counter contract using the Move wallet.
+2. Call the setNumber function of the NumberRegistry contract using the Move wallet.
 3. Check whether the number is set successfully.

 ## Note